Absolute (production team): History

-Formed in 1988 by University of Bristol friends Paul Wilson and Andy Watkins, Absolute initially existed under the name ‘Bristol Bassline Productions’.
-They remixed artists such as Biz Markie and the Chimes.
+Formed in 1988 by University of Bristol friends Paul Wilson and Andy Watkins, Absolute initially existed under the name 'Bristol Bassline Productions'.
+They remixed for artists such as Biz Markie and The Chimes.
 Purportedly, their radical remix of "Take Me" by Everything but the Girl (the 'Clifton Remix') in 1989 inspired Massive Attack to begin working with Tracey Thorn, eventually resulting in the writing of the track "Protection".

 In 1991, they underwent a name change to Absolute, which was initially a band/songwriting project spawning two singles, "Don't You Wanna Be Mine" (1991) and "Introduce Me to Love" (1992) on Rhythm King Records, the latter featuring vocals by John Paul Barrett.
 Following the singles, they ventured into the world of dance remixes and achieved critical acclaim for their work for artists such as Lisa Stansfield, Melanie Williams, the Nightcrawlers, James Taylor Quartet and Al Green.

 Pete Evans of Big Life Management approached the pair offering representation.
 Evans was considering branching out on his own and with the help of Simon Fuller formed Native Management with Absolute as his initial signing.
 In the 1990s, Tracy Ackerman joined the songwriting duo as a regular writing partner.

-In order to have the pair focus on songwriting, Simon Fuller offered the band a publishing contract through BMG Music.
-Around this time, Absolute were introduced to a new girl group called ‘Spice’, by BMG Publishing's Mark Fox.
+In order to have the pair focus on songwriting, Simon Fuller offered the duo a publishing contract through BMG Music.
+Around this time, Absolute were introduced to a new girl group called Spice, by BMG Publishing's Mark Fox.
 Informing Fuller of the girls they had found, Absolute asked if he would consider managing them.
 A period of songwriting commenced and eventually Virgin Records signed the band, now known as Spice Girls.

 The first album Spice was released in November 1996 leading to a BRIT nomination for Best Producers.
 Also in 1996, following an approach by Alan Pell of Polydor Records, the duo wrote the theme tune to the new Mr. Bean movie – a song which would be recorded by Irish pop group Boyzone.
 The song "Picture of You" went on to win the Ivor Novello Award for Best Song in a Film in 1997.